metaplex-foundation/docs/docs/01-programs/02-candy-machine/01-getting-started.md

+---
+description: "Lists the various libraries and SDKs you can use to manage Candy Machines."
+---

 # Getting Started

 This page aims to help you get started with Candy Machines by listing all relevant SDKs and libraries that interact with them.